eading it wrong and it's actually smaller VM/containers will

 anuragbhatia.com

-Linkedin <h
+Linkedin http

-> message in the logs.
+message in the logs.

-> The fact that this issue has risen to the level of "annoyance" rather than
+The fact that this issue has risen to the level of annoyance rather than

-th no failure?
+but with no failure?

 Thanks.